 Even if your employee’s performance has suffered since the last review, approach the review looking to help your employee improve.
 The positive attitude you convey in a review can majorly impact how the next one goes.
 When you and your employees are happy and positive, it results in an “upward spiral”.
-The employee wants to learn new skills, so they become more successful, so they are happier, on and on.
+The employee wants to learn new skills, so they become more successful, so they are happier, and on and on.

 You don’t want to lecture your employees.
 Criticism is vital to improvement, but droning on about transgressions isn’t going to help anyone.
 You want your employees to be motivated and excited about opportunities to grow.
-When asked, 52% of millennials said opportunities for career progression is the most desirable quality in a workplace.
+When asked, 52% of millennials said opportunities for career progression are the most desirable quality in a workplace.

 Tip: If the review didn’t go so well, make sure you close on a note of support.
 Express confidence in your employee’s ability to grow and overcome challenges.